ChandanShakya/paySay/README.md

 ### ExpenseItem
 - Itemized entries for each expense

+### ExpenseItemUser
+- Links specific item shares to individual users

 ### ExpenseUser
-- Pivot table with each user’s share of an expense
+- Pivot table with each user’s share of an entire expense

 ### Settlement
 - Tracks payments made between users to settle balances